akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 We will express our solution as a function that takes a worker flow and the number of workers to be allocated and gives a flow that internally contains a pool of these workers.
-To achieve the desired result we will create a `Flow` from a graph.
+To achieve the desired result we will create a `Flow` from an operator.

-The graph consists of a `Balance` node which is a special fan-out operation that tries to route elements to available downstream consumers.
+The operator consists of a `Balance` node which is a special fan-out operation that tries to route elements to available downstream consumers.
 In a `for` loop we wire all of our desired workers as outputs of this balancer element, then we wire the outputs of these workers to a `Merge` element that will collect the results from the workers.